veracity/veracity-documentation/sections/customerservices/notesaccesshub.md

 These roles ensure more structured delegation of responsibilities.
 For details, see [the documentation.](accesshub.md)

 #### New Admins page
-Tenant admins can now manage all admin roles in the newly added **Admins** page.
+Tenant Admins can now manage all admin roles in the newly added **Admins** page.
 This centralizes administrative settings, making role assignments more streamlined.

 ### Changes to existing features